NAAMAN ○

 -

-Died giving birth to Benjamin in Bethlehem; after her death, Reuben slept with Bilhah and lost the birthright which then passed to her son Joseph (Gen. 35:16–22)
+Died giving birth to Benjamin in Bethlehem; after her death, Reuben slept with Bilhah and lost the birthright which passed to her son Joseph (Gen. 35:16–22)

 רחב – "Spacious"

-Wife of Salmon? | Ancestor of Jesus?
+Family Tree / Wife of Salmon? / Ancestor of Jesus?
 (Matt.
 1:5)

 -